Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 > An [embedding](https://www.datacamp.com/blog/vector-embedding) is essentially a numerical representation of the 'meaning' of an item of data, allowing you to understand how it relates to other items.

-Semantic Kernel provided a 'connector' for a vector database called [Qdrant](https://learn.microsoft.com/en-us/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/qdrant-connector?pivots=programming-language-csharp) which simplifies connecting to and interacting with an instance.
+Semantic Kernel provides a 'connector' for a vector database called [Qdrant](https://learn.microsoft.com/en-us/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/qdrant-connector?pivots=programming-language-csharp) which simplifies interacting with an instance.

 > You can launch Qdrant easily [using Docker Compose](https://qdrant.tech/documentation/quickstart/):